 Even if you already have a health insurance plan that you're happy with, it can help to review it on a yearly basis.
 Why?
 There's always a chance that your monthly premiums may increase, your plan could get cancelled, your eligibility for subsidies could change, or your preferred doctors may no longer be in your network.
 A lot can change in a year!
 As you'll learn below, the Open Enrollment Period is a great time for everyone to review their existing health insurance coverage.
 Doing so could save you from surprises down the road!

-During these dates, health insurance plans can be purchased on the health insurance marketplace (or what's also referred to as "the healthcare exchange").
+During this period, health insurance plans can be purchased on the health insurance marketplace (or what's also referred to as "the healthcare exchange").
 This is a service that helps people shop for, compare, and enroll in affordable health coverage through websites, call centers, and in-person help, writes HealthCare.gov.

 When you apply for coverage through the marketplace, you'll be asked to provide income and household information.
 You'll find out whether you qualify for Medicaid, Children's Health Insurance Program, and tax credits or other savings that can make insurance more affordable.